grant-king/ML_progress/log.md

 **Thoughts:** Thinking to make an OCR application that can read titles of movies from picture of a collection and add each to an online service that keeps track of purchased titles.

+Day 76: September x, 2018

+**Today's Progress:** Continued with Django tutorial.

+**Thoughts:** Did not get far with tutorial today; concepts are going outside of how I can imagine using it in the near future.

+Day 77: September x, 2018

+**Today's Progress:** Continued Django tutorial part 3 at simpleisbetterthancomplex.
+Continued last section of Supervised learning at DataCamp.

+**Thoughts:** With progress snailing in the Django realm I need to pick back up with DataCamp, Kaggle, and Exercism or similar practice.

 <!---

 Day x: September x, 2018